Estimated reading time: 12 minutes

 More precisely, the GDPR establishes a "one-stop-shop" for companies that are active in several European countries.
-They will only have to deal with the Supervisory Authority of the country where their "main establishment" is located (e.g. the place where the main processing activities take place).
+They will only have to deal with the Supervisory Authority of the country where their "main establishment" is located (e.g., the place where the main processing activities take place).

 Moreover, one of the most important new obligations is the appointment of Data Protection Officers (DPOs) in some specific companies (over 250 employees).
 The role of the DPO will only be to verify the compliance of the company's activities with the GDPR.

-More details regarding the DPOs were adopted by the Article 29 Data Protection Working Party (WP29) on December 13 2016 in its
+More details regarding the DPOs were adopted by the Article 29 Data Protection Working Party (WP29) on 13 December 2016 in its

 guidelines on the subject.